 Darbar Harmandir Sahib, the Golden Temple of the Sikhs

 The Golden Temple is situated in Amritsar, located in Northern Punjab, India, which is close to the border of Pakistan.
 It is the central gurdwara, or worship place, for all Sikhs in the world.
-Its proper name is Harmandir, which means "Temple of God" and is resepctfully referred to as Darbar (meaning "court") Sahib (meaning" Lord").
+Its proper name is Harmandir, which means "Temple of God" and is respectfully referred to as Darbar (meaning "court") Sahib (meaning" Lord").
 Darbar Harmandir Sahib is known as the Golden Temple because of its unique features.
-The gurdwara is constructed of white marble overlaid with gold leaf and stands in the center of a sarovar, or pool of fresh, clear, reflective water which is fed by the Ganges River.
+The gurdwara is constructed of white marble overlaid with gold leaf and stands in the center of a sarovar, or pool of fresh, clear, reflective water which is fed by the River Ravi, and said by some to originate from the Ganges River.
 Pilgrims bathe and perform ablution in the sacred waters of the tank which is known for its healing properties.
 Visitors gather inside the gurdwara to worship, listen to hymns, and hear the holy scripture of the Guru Granth Sahib read.
 The golden gurdwara has four entrances, one on each side, which are a symbolic welcome to all persons regardless of caste, class, color, or creed.
 A bridge extends from the gurdwara to the Akal Takhat, the governing body of religious authority for Sikhs.
 The Guru Granth is kept in the Akal Takhat after hours.

 Langar is a free sanctified meal which is prepared daily and served at the temple.
 It is available to the tens of thousands pilgrims who visit daily.
 All cooking of food and maintenance of the golden temple complex is carried out by worshipers, who volunteer their services.
 All cost is provided for by donations.